ihamzak/MyDiary/README.md

 <code>python manage.py runserver</code>

-If you want to go to admin area use the <code>/admin</code> endpoint and use the following credietails.
+If you want to go to admin area use the <code>/admin</code> endpoint and use the following credentials.

 username : demo